turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

       // highlight-start
       status: Status.PreGame,
       plrIdToPlrMark: {}, // map from plrId to their mark (X or O)
-      plrToMoveIndex: 0, // track who's move it is
+      plrMoveIndex: 0, // track who's move it is
       board: [
         [null, null, null],
         [null, null, null],